The Rise of Falun Gong

 Falun Gong Teachings Go Global

 After giving his last lecture in China, in the city of Dalian in December 31, 1994, with some 6,600 persons in attendance, Mr. Li begins teaching Falun Gong abroad.
 First talk was given in Paris at the Chinese embassy, initiated at the invitation of China’s ambassador to France.
-A full seven-day class begins that evening in Paris, followed by a second series in May in Sweden cities of Gothenburg, Stockholm, and Uddevalla.
+A full seven-day class begins that evening in Paris, followed by a second series in May in the Swedish cities of Gothenburg, Stockholm, and Uddevalla.

 Peak of Falun Gong’s Popularity Meets Early Signs of State Oppression